Edinburgh: Trams

 Edinburgh Trams became operational on 31 May 2014.
 The city had been without a tram system since Edinburgh Corporation Tramways ceased on 16 November 1956.
 Following parliamentary approval in 2007, construction began in early 2008.
 The first stage of the project was expected to be completed by July 2011 but, following delays caused by extra utility work and a long-running contractual dispute between the council and the main contractor, Bilfinger SE, the project was rescheduled.
-The line opened in 2014 but had been cut short to 8.7 mi in length, running from Edinburgh Airport To York Place in the east end of the city.
+The line opened in 2014 but had been cut short to 8.7 mi in length, running from Edinburgh Airport to York Place in the east end of the city.

 The line was later extended north onto Leith and Newhaven, opening a further eight stops to passengers in June 2023.
 The York Place stop was replaced by a new island stop at Picardy Place.
 The original plan would have seen a second line run from Haymarket through Ravelston and Craigleith to Granton Square on the Waterfront Edinburgh.
-This was shelved in 2011 but is now once again under consideration, as is another line potentially linking the south of the city and the Bioquarter.
+This was shelved in 2011 but in 2025 is once again under consideration, as is another line potentially linking the south of the city and the Bioquarter.
 There were also long-term plans for lines running west from the airport to Ratho and Newbridge and another connecting Granton to Newhaven via Lower Granton Road.
+In January 2026, a map showing a potential future network using the Edinburgh South Suburban Railway was published by the council.
 Lothian Buses and Edinburgh Trams are both owned and operated by Transport for Edinburgh.

 Despite its modern transport links, in January 2021, Edinburgh was named the most congested city in the UK for the fourth year running, though it has since fallen to 7th place in 2022.